Lost-Empire-Entertainment/Elypso-engine/_external_shared/CrashHandler/README.md

     //of the program that will be displayed when the program crashes std::string name = "MyProgramName";
     CrashHandler::SetProgramName(name);

+	//set this to true if you wish to get a .dmp file
+	//generated at the location of your executable
+	//every time the application crashes on Windows CrashHandler::SetDumpCreateState(true);

     //attach any function similarly to this that will be called
     //once the user presses Ok or closes the error popup